 Use the World of Hyatt Credit Card

 Hyatt offers one co-branded credit card, the Chase-issued World of Hyatt Credit Card.
-It lets you earn 4 points per dollar spent on Hyatt purchases (in addition to the 5 base points you earn as a member); 2 points per dollar on dining, local transit and commuting, flights purchased directly with airlines, and fitness club/gym memberships.
+It lets you earn 4 points per dollar spent on Hyatt purchases (in addition to the 5 base points you earn as a member) and 2 points per dollar on dining, local transit and commuting, flights purchased directly with airlines, and fitness club/gym memberships.
 All other purchases will net you 1 point per dollar spent.

-Other Ways to Earn World of Hyatt Points
+Other Ways To Earn World of Hyatt Points

 - Stay at partner hotels: Members will also earn 5 points per dollar on stays at Small Luxury Hotels and MGM Resorts properties.